 Lou’s career path comes with terrific advice for those starting out.
 Lou says that “people think you need to be technically good to succeed in Customer Success.”
 Lou feels that this is simply not the case!

-If you possess these skills, as well as can remain calm in a crisis, then you have a perfect foundation to build upon for a career in Customer Success.
+If you possess these skills and can remain calm in a crisis, then you have a perfect foundation to build upon for a career in Customer Success.
 Lou also feels that you need to be very flexible with your hours.
-A “can-do attitude” is essential in order to succeed.
+A “can-do attitude” is essential to succeed.

 Philosophy of life